 The Gay Travel Experience: Kutaisi, Georgia

-Georgia in general is a wonderful off-the-beaten-path gay travel destination.
+The country of Georgia is in general a wonderfully off-the-beaten-path destination.
 There is much to see and various gay events held regularly, especially in the capital.
 Georgian citizens are unfortunately not so comfortable with the LGBT community.

 Is Georgia Safe for Gay Travelers?